Conflict within teams is frustrating, time-consuming and expensive.

 Increase team cohesion and collaboration.

-Preparation Meeting with Leader: The purpose is to identify any gaps and informs content.
+Preparation Meeting with Leader: The purpose is to identify any gaps and inform content.
 This ensures the program is aligned with the very specific outcomes of the team.

 Team Development Sessions: These are highly interactive, engaging sessions where team members have the opportunity to connect, collaborate and ask questions.